October 13, 2025

 Teams focused on rapid idea generation, voting, and quick decisions.

-12. Lucidspark - Best for Lucidchart Integration
+12. Lucidspark: Best for Lucidchart Integration

 From the makers of Lucidchart comes Lucidspark, their virtual whiteboard offering.
 Think Lucidchart's brainstorming companion designed to move smoothly from ideation to formal diagrams.